Sake brewery and visitor’s centre, Fordham, Cambridgeshire

 The Hashimoto family are bringing their Dojima Sake Brewery, founded 600 years ago in Osaka, to Fordham Abbey to create Dojima Sake Brewery UK and introduce this cultural drink to the UK.

-The client brief for the site as a whole is for a series of projects at different scales which will gradually and sensitively transform and conserve the estate so that it can be experienced by visitors either independently or together.
+The client brief for the site as a whole is for a series of projects at different scales which will gradually and sensitively transform and conserve the estate so that it can be experienced by visitors.

 Incremental development will allow each of the heritage assets, which have been neglected in recent years, to be restored carefully and rejuvenated to have a new purpose and ensure their safeguarding and future.